rforbiodatascience22/group-20-git-tutorial/README.md

 Members of Group Number 20 contribute to this repository.

-The members include s172084 and m.o.l.s
+The members include s172084 and m.o.l.s here.

 ## Getting help